comtihon/catcher_base/Readme.md

 Remember, that only one of them should be specified.
 Catcher will be installed automatically on Base startup.
 <TODO> switch to env vars!

-### Development
-If you run this project locally in the IDE:

-1. make sure you have the database available.
-2. if you are running `conda` locally and set up native_executable - add it's PATH to the IDE's run config.